magda-io/magda/magda-registry-api/src/test/scala/au/csiro/data61/magda/opa/README.md

 }
 ```

+### Note

-Note: If a jwt token is incorrect (e.g. typo), the user will be considered unauthenticated and
+1. If a jwt token is incorrect (e.g. typo), the user will be considered unauthenticated and
    only get "record-4" that has no access restriction.

+2. In full deployment case, a user must log in and use URL api/v0/registry-auth/records
+   (NOT api/v0/registry/records) to get records that have access control aspect.

+    URL api/v0/registry/records is for anonymous users therefore will not be able to get
+    any restricted records.